sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 [STONEWALL transaction](https://samouraiwallet.com/stonewall) is used for the comparison, as this is most common and does not require a trusted second part).

 It's important to note that it takes a great deal of time to perform a single "reasonably private" spend, and in my own testing it took ~4.5h to go from TX0 to STONEWALL spend.
 This overall time could be reduced somewhat by creating multiple mixed outputs from each TX0, but is not possible for all users depending on input amount and pool size.
+Note that this amount can vary greatly depending on how much a user is willing to spend on fees, how congested the network is, block time variability, etc.

 {{< tweet user="sethforprivacy" id="1270424174834712577" >}}